eduardonouqen/eduardonouqen/README.md

 **`Front-end Developer`**

-Just a guy who shoots videos and makes cool code in college and a Portal fan.
+Just a Portal fan who makes cool codes in college.

 ## Languages I use